 1. Belize

 Between Mexico and Guatemala lies Belize.
 This tiny country is home to the Belize Barrier Reef Reserve System (BBRRS), a UNESCO World Heritage Site as the world’s second-largest reef system.
-As well as the world-famous 410-foot-deep (125m) Blue Hole, this astounding location holds over 400 islands and is one of the best places for scuba diving in the Caribbean.
-Above all, the country boasts shore diving, gentle conditions for beginners, and likely whale shark encounters between April and June.
+As well as the world-famous Blue Hole, this astounding location is made up of more than 400 islands and is one of the best places for scuba diving in the Caribbean.
+The country boasts shore diving, gentle conditions for beginners and the possibility of whale shark encounters between April and June.

-Half Moon Caye is one of the popular sites in Belize.
-It offers astounding visibility, often at least 65 feet (20m), and exceptional marine flora at Open Water Diver-level depths.
-Turneffe Atoll (a circular reef system) is a bucket-list destination for larger marine life lovers, with common reef shark and sea turtle sightings.
+Half Moon Caye is one of the most popular sites in Belize.
+It offers astounding visibility, often at least 65 feet (20 meters) and exceptional marine flora at Open Water Diver-level depths.
+Turneffe Atoll (a circular reef system) is a bucket-list destination for larger marine life lovers, with regular reef shark and sea turtle sightings.

 An aerial view of the beach and sea at Bonaire, which many scuba divers consider the best Caribbean island for shore diving